-- Profits support education of Kenya’s children
+- Profits support the education of Kenya’s children

-- Our equipment is state-of-the art – our units are spacious and sturdy and we are the only provider in Nairobi with an exhauster
+- Our equipment is state-of-the-art – our units are spacious and sturdy and we are the only provider in Nairobi with an exhauster

 Employing our recent graduates

-The first of these, “Cleanliness and a service-oriented approach”, is achieved by employing our recent high school graduates as “Sales and Operations Associates” who accompany every short term rental in their “uniform” of a red t-shirt emblazoned with the Karibu Loo logo, which clearly states “helping educate children.”
+The first of these, “Cleanliness and a service-oriented approach”, is achieved by employing our recent high school graduates as “Sales and Operations Associates” who accompany every short-term rental in their “uniform” of a red t-shirt emblazoned with the Karibu Loo logo, which clearly states “helping educate children.”
 Their duties include keeping the units clean and well-stocked with materials.